mflaxman/blind-xpub/WHY.md

 Should each seed phrase contain the xpubs/paths of all other seed phrases?
 This account map is required to validate a recieve address, but also leaks privacy (more below).
 Creating an explicit [trust boundary](https://en.wikipedia.org/wiki/Trust_boundary) separates privacy information (account map) from security information (private key material, in this case BIP39 seed phrases).

+### Having Multiple Secure Locations

+While `4-of-7` multisig sounds great, how many people have access to `7` secure locations with around the clock security?

+A scheme that enables 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting mitigates this concern (and can supply geographic/jurisdictional diversity).

+Under current best-practices, a holder of a BIP39 seed phrase used in a `4-of-7` multisig wallet may be able to learn substantial information about what they're protecting.
+While [multisig is strictly superior to Shamir's Secret Sharing Scheme](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), having multiple seeds floating around that may convey information about what they're protecting introduces new risks (and provides a choke-point for governments to gain access to information about private holdings).

 ### Privacy Leakage